Young-ook/fatjar-demo/README.md

 mvn test
 ```

-And package it, two jars will be created in the “target” folder – dateUtils.jar and dateUtils-one-jar.jar.
+And build and package it
 ```
 mvn package
 ```